-Figure 6.
-Total commercial landings (all species) and landings of ten key species from Corner Inlet between the 1998/99 to 2020/21 financial years.
-The vertical red dotted lines indicate the introduction of the first and second Fisheries Notices, with new rules for commercial fishers to comply with, from June 2020 and March 2021 respectively.
+Figure 7.
+Total commercial landings (all species) and landings of ten key species from Corner Inlet between the 1998/99 to 2020/21 financial years (inclusive).
+The red dotted lines indicate the introduction of the first and second Fisheries Notices, with new requirements for commercial fishers to comply with, from June 2020 and March 2021 respectively.

-Total commercial fishing effort by gear since 1998 (establishment of licence class)
+Total commercial fishing effort by gear (since the establishment of licence class in 1998)